Miami Vice (film): Cast and crew response

-In subsequent years, Michael Mann made it clear that he considers Miami Vice to be the movie that "got away" — in large part because of the hastily revised ending, which moved the conclusion from an elaborate battle in Ciudad del Este to a smaller shootout in Miami based on an earlier version of the script.
+In subsequent years, Michael Mann made it clear that he considers Miami Vice to be the movie that "got away"—in large part because of the hastily revised ending, which moved the conclusion from an elaborate battle in Ciudad del Este to a smaller shootout in Miami based on an earlier version of the script.
 Speaking with New York magazine on the film's tenth anniversary, the director described his disappointment with the film: "I don't know how I feel about it.
 I know the ambition behind it, but it didn't fulfill that ambition for me because we couldn't shoot the real ending."

 Talking about the film again in 2023, Mann had a stronger positive view, remarking that he "loved the movie" while still criticizing the ending: "I would make the movie all over again.
-It doesn’t have its proper ending. [...] there’s a very different ending that belonged on that film.
-But no, there are parts of it — the whole Cuba interlude was fabulous."
+It doesn't have its proper ending. [...] there's a very different ending that belonged on that film.
+But no, there are parts of it—the whole Cuba interlude was fabulous."

-Colin Farrell was also not very fond of the movie: "I didn't like it so much — I thought it was style over substance and I accept a good bit of the responsibility.
-It was never going to be Lethal Weapon, but I think we missed an opportunity to have a friendship that also had some elements of fun."
-Regarding the cult following, Farrell later remarked: “It seems to have come around.
-People have told me it has an interesting second life.”
+Colin Farrell was also critical of the film, describing it as “style over substance” and accepting “a good bit of the responsibility”.
+He felt that the relationship between Crockett and Tubbs lacked some of the humor and friendship he shared with Jamie Foxx off-camera.
+In a later interview, Farrell called this his “biggest misgiving” with the film, explaining: “It was never gonna be Lethal Weapon, but just a little bit more of the banter that we had.”
+Reflecting on the film’s changing reputation, Farrell said that Miami Vice “got slapped around a bit” upon release, but acknowledged its subsequent reappraisal, remarking: “I heard from someone that people like it now.”…

 Home media

 Miami Vice was released to DVD on December 12, 2006.
-It contained many extra features the theatrical version did not include, as well as an extended cut of the film itself, titled "the Director's Cut, with a running time of 140 minutes.
+It contained many extra features the theatrical version did not include, as well as an extended Director's cut of the film, with a running time of 140 minutes.
 It was one of the first HD DVD/DVD combo discs to be released by Universal Studios and one of the best-selling DVDs of 2006.
 It debuted in third place (behind Pirates of the Caribbean: Dead Man's Chest and Superman Returns) and managed to sell over a million copies in its first week alone.
 As of February 11, 2007, Miami Vice had grossed over $36.45 million in rentals.

 On August 26, 2008, Universal Studios released the "Unrated Director's Edition" of Miami Vice on Blu-ray.
 On May 16, 2023, a Wal-Mart exclusive steelbook release of the film by Mill Creek Entertainment was released, containing both the theatrical cut and the unrated director's cut.

 In June 2025, it was announced that Shout!
-Factory would release a 4K UHD Blu-Ray release of the film in August that same year, as a part of the Shout Select label.
+Factory would release a 4K UHD Blu-Ray release of the film as a part of the Shout Select label.
+As of May 2026, however, the 4K UHD Blu-Ray has yet to release.